 Election implementation to use.
-A value of "0" corresponds to the original UDP-based version, "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
-Currently, algorithm 3 is the default initLimit leaderServes
+A value of "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
+Currently, algorithm 3 is the default.

-The implementations of leader election 0, 1, and 2 are now deprecated.
+The implementations of leader election 1, and 2 are now deprecated.
 We have the intention of removing them in the next release, at which point only the FastLeaderElection will be available.